vanillaes/absurdum/docs/objects/forIn.md

 <h3 id="forinobject-func"><code>forIn(object, func)</code></h3>

-forIn Iterates over own and inherited enumerable string keyed properties of an object and invokes iteratee for each property.
+forIn iterates over own and inherited enumerable string keyed properties of an object and invokes iteratee for each property.
 The iteratee is invoked with three arguments: *(value, key, object)*

 #### Arguments